JeschkeLab/DeerLab/docsrc/source/firstscript.rst

 .. code-block:: python

-   from numpy import np
+   import numpy as np
-   from matplotlib.pyplot import plt from deerlab import *
+   import matplotlib.pyplot as plt from deerlab import *

 We continue by generating a distance distribution consisting of a single Gaussian: